Using E-E-A-T Principles for Answer Engine Optimization

 Breaking Down E-E-A-T: The 4 Signals That Matter

-• “Authoritativeness” is all about reputation.
-If multiple people are saying the same thing, Google will choose the one who’s considered a trusted voice in the field.
+- “Authoritativeness” is about reputation.
+Google selects voices recognized as trusted in their field, supported by credentials, citations, or media coverage.
 That authority can come from credentials, citations, mentions, or media coverage.

-• “Trustworthiness” closes the loop.
-It signals that your content is accurate, transparent, and dependable.
-This includes everything from fact-checking and sourcing to site security and content integrity.
+- "Trustworthiness" signals that content is accurate, transparent, and dependable.
+This includes fact-checking, sourcing, and maintaining content integrity.

 To succeed at AEO, your content needs to nail each of these pillars.